gasql/DBStream/README.md

 [gasql](https://gasql.com) & [gasql/DBStreamb](https://github.com/gasql/DBStream) are the only 2 officially maintained site for publishing information and new releases of DBStream.

-Be aware when you download NBMiner binaries from other sources.
+Be aware when you download DBStream binaries from other sources.

 ## Features